FelipeRes/Hermetica-Script-Language/README.md

         interpreter.environment = environment;
     }

     //a method to recive code inputs.
-You can create a visual console with a InputField that send the text to here. public void Read(string code){
+You can create a visual console with a InputField that send the text here. public void Read(string code){

         //initializing the pre processors.